NSS-Day-Cohort-64/rare-django-client-init-to-win-it/README.md

 ### Frontend

-1. Navigate to the `frontend` directory.
+1. Navigate to the main directory.
 2. Run `npm install` to install the required packages.
 3. Run `npm start` to start the development server.